-2.1 Overall Compliance Rates of Water Systems
+2.2 Overall Compliance Rates of Water Systems

 Table 1 (shown on page four) provides compliance information for public water systems in North Carolina regarding federal and state drinking water regulations.
-Data from 1999 are included for comparison since the Capacity Development Program was not initiated until the year 2000.
+Data from 1999 are included for comparison since the Capacity Development Program was not initiated until 2000.
 The systems are categorized by type and size of population served.
 The table shows the total number of systems in each category and the number of systems receiving at least one monitoring, or MCL NOV.
 Table 1 also shows the percentage of systems that received an NOV as compared to the total number of active water systems within each system category.
 Figure 1 provides a graphical representation of the data in Table 1.
 The percentage of systems receiving monitoring NOVs has decreased significantly since 1999, while the percentage of systems receiving MCL NOVs has remained stable.
 These results are significant considering federal requirements have become more stringent during the same time period and that increasing numbers of systems are completing all their monitoring requirements.

-2.2 Population Served by Compliant Water Systems
+2.3 Population Served by Compliant Community Water Systems

 Another method of evaluating capacity and compliance is by examining the number of people served by compliant public water systems.
-Table 2 (page 5) shows that compliance rates based on population served remained above 90 percent during the last four years despite federally mandated rule changes that increased compliance requirements for public water systems.
+Figure 2 (page 5) shows that community water system compliance rates based on population served increased during the last five years despite federally mandated rule changes that increased compliance requirements.
 This method of evaluating compliance is influenced by the size of each water system that receives a violation.
 Large water systems contain greater percentages of the population than smaller systems.
 Violations received by large systems disproportionately decrease overall population compliance percentages.
-Though not represented by this metric, the overall number of MCL, monitoring and reporting violations issued in 2011 were the lowest since 2005 (see Figure 2 for a graphical depiction of violations).
+In 2012, approximately 98 percent of the population was served by systems with no MCL violations and 96 percent was served by systems with no monitoring violations.
+Approximately 1 percent of the population was served by water systems that received more than one MCL violation.
+No community systems received MCL violations for acute contaminants.
+Acute contaminants differ from chronic contaminants because they can cause an immediate health risk.